shinshinIruka/udacity_datascientist_project4/README.md

 - **Model Training and Evaluation**:
   - Used Logistic Regression, Random Forest Classifier, and Gradient Boosting Classifier for classification.
   - Evaluated models using **ROC-AUC** considering the imbalanced nature of the data.
 - **Result**: Achieved a ROC-AUC of 0.752 with initial models.
-Improvements through tuning are ongoing.
+The ROC-AUC of finetuned model is 0.760

 ---